serai-dex/serai/docs/processor/UTXO Management.md

 while still risking insolvency, if the actual fees keep increasing in a way preventing successful estimation.

-The solution Serai implements is to accrue insolvency, tracking each output with a virtual amount (the amount it represents on Serai) and the actual amount.
-When the output, or a descendant of it, is used to handle burns, the discrepancy between the virtual amount and the amount is amortized over outputs.
-This restores solvency while solely charging the actual fees, making Serai a generally insolvent, always eventually solvent system.
+The solution Serai implements is to accrue operating costs, tracking with each created transaction the running operating costs.
+When a created transaction has payments out, all of the operating costs incurred so far, which have yet to be amortized, are immediately and fully amortized.

-There is the concern that a significant amount of outputs could be created, which when merged as inputs, create a significant amount of fees as an insolvency.
-This would then be forced onto random users, while the party who created the insolvency would then be able to burn their own `sriXYZ` without the notable insolvency.
+There is the concern that a significant amount of outputs could be created, which when merged as inputs, create a significant amount of operating costs.
+This would then be forced onto random users who burn `sriXYZ` soon after, while the party who caused the operating costs would then be able to burn their own `sriXYZ` without notable fees.

 To describe this attack in its optimal form, assume a sole malicious block producer for an external network where `max_inputs_per_tx` is 16.
 The malicious